petrelharp/nebria/README.md

     2. `sim_<seed>.log`: a logfile of statistics
     3. `sim_<seed>_<years ago>.png`: snapshots of the simulation

-- then we compute stats using `python3 compute_stats.py [name of trees file]`.
+- then we compute stats using `python3 compute_stats.py [name of trees file] [num reps] ...`.
 This creates a subdirectory, which is named `<name of tree file without .trees>_stats`, and in this:

     1. The `repname` will be `{basedir}/stats_{recap_seed}_{mut_seed}_{match_rep}`,